 Note that automatic links can be used to create loops between two identical sequences

 By default when you create a link between 2 sequences, users jump to the beginning of the sequence (i.e timecode=0).
 You can modify this behaviour by ticking the “seek to” box.
 Then you have two options:

 When the user triggers a link, he jumps to the target sequence at the exact same timecode of the current sequence he is in.
 This option is useful for synchronised multicam experiences for example.

 When the user triggers a link, he jumps to the target sequence at a timecode of your choice.

 4. Link to an external website

-You can link any elements from your Wonda VR project to external websites.
-The target website will be opened in a new tab and you will be able to continue exploring the Wonda VR project either if it has been launched in a web browser, or in the Wonda VR mobile app.
+You can link any element from your Wonda VR project to an external website.
+The target website will be opened in a new tab and you will be able to continue exploring the Wonda VR project either if it has been launched in a web browser, or on the Wonda VR mobile app.

-Links to external websites are only activated in the web browser and in magic window on mobile.
+Links to external websites are only activated in the web browser (online player, not the local preview) and in magic window on mobile.
 If you explore the Wonda VR project in VR mode (Cardboard, Gear VR or Daydream) the link will not be activated.

 NB: Note that for the Hotspots, only the Transparent one is available for the moment but the other buttons will be available soon.

 4. Create a Back Target for your Sequence